GFite/purplepaper/finx-io/src/pages/faq/index.md

 - Exchange Data Int'l
 - MSRB

+# Do we need subscriptions with source data providers to use your services?

+Generally, no. Our subscription is all-inclusive of data, calculations and cloud space.
+Data from nearly all of our source providers is included under our distribution arrangements.

+If you use CUSIP security identifiers then an S&P Global CUSIP license may be required.
+Please contact S&P CUSIP for more information on CUSIP licensing.

 # How does Fite Analytics work?

 Fite Analytics provides analysis of single securities and portfolios.
 Our cloud platform contains the reference